MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-I-Federal-Energy-Regulatory-Commission-Department-Energy/subchapter-B-Regulations-Under-Federal-Power-Act/part-5-Integrated-License-Application-Process/section-5.18.md

 (c) *Exhibit H.* The information required to be provided by this paragraph (c) must be included in the application as a separate exhibit labeled “Exhibit H.”

-(1) *Information to be provided by an applicant for new license: Filing requirements* - (i) *Information to be supplied by all applicants.* All Applicants for a new license under this part must file the following information with the Commission:
+(1) *Information to be provided by an applicant for new license: Filing requirements*—(i) *Information to be supplied by all applicants.* All Applicants for a new license under this part must file the following information with the Commission:

 (A) A discussion of the plans and ability of the applicant to operate and maintain the project in a manner most likely to provide efficient and reliable electric service, including efforts and plans to: